1000 E. University Ave.

 •Institution: Saratov State University.
 Situated in the center of the city, Saratov State University (Саратовский Государственный Университет им. Чернышевского) is one of the oldest universities in Russia.
 During the year 2010 Saratov University was awarded the prestigious title "National Research University of the Russian Federation" (Национальный Исследовательский Университет Российской Федерации).

-•Dates: June 13 (depart USA) - approx. August 1, 2013* (depart Russia).
+•Dates: June 13 (depart USA) - August 1, 2014 (depart Russia).
 Click to see Summer 2014 Itinerary for a more specific idea of overall scheduling and organization.

 1).
 Basic Program: $2300 (approx.) (including tuition, room/board, cultural program, train travel: Moscow-Saratov)